Motivic configurations on the line: Local-to-global principle, algebraically

 \section{Local-to-global principle, algebraically}

-Our next goal is to derive an algebraic formula for the homotopical $D$-sum given in Theorem~\ref{thm:local-global homotopic}.
+Our next goal is to derive an algebraic formula for the homotopical $D$-sum given in Theorem~\ref{thm:local-global homotopic}, which will yield a local-to-global principle for the algebraic unstable degree.
 We will begin by showing that this sum must be more subtle than the natural group structure on $\GW^u(k)$.
 To do so, we need to recall Cazanave's monoid operation on $[\mb{P}^1_k,\mb{P}^1_k]$ (whose group completion maps under $\deg^u$ to the standard group structure on $\GW^u(k)$) \cite[\S 3.1]{Caz12}.

 \begin{defn} Let $f$ be a polynomial with $\deg(f)=n$.
 Then there is a unique pair of polynomials $u,v$ with $\deg(u)\leq n-2$ and $\deg(v)\leq n-1$ satisfying the B\'ezout identity $fu+gv=1$.
 Given two pointed rational functions $f_1/g_1$ and $f_2/g_2$, let $u_i,v_i$ be the corresponding pairs of polynomials.
 Write